Last minute preparations of Congress’ 'Bharat Bachao' rally

 BJP MP blames Congress for influx of illegal immigrants into Northeast

-Lallu also lashed out at the Centre for the bad shape of economy due to "wrong policies".
+Lallu also lashed out at the Centre for the bad shape of the economy due to "wrong policies".

 The Bharat Bachao rally initiated by the opposition is to raise voice against crime and corruption across the nation.